 Follow these instructions to enable this feature:

-- In the Machine Translation Settings panel, select the Google Glossary Sync checkbox.
+- In the Default Translation Settings panel, select the Google Glossary Sync checkbox.

 - Then click Save.

-If you have yet to enable the feature, you would see the "Google Glossary Sync is not enabled" message above your list of glossary terms.
+If you have yet to enable the feature, you will see the "Google Glossary Sync is not enabled" message above your list of glossary terms.